 Safety is extremely important while at school or school functions.
 Students are to be alert at all times.
-All visitors must report to the office to check in (COVID 19 - per recommendations and guidelines provided by the Minnesota Department of Health, non-essential visitors, volunteers, and activities involving external groups or organizations will be restricted until further notice).
+All visitors must report to the office to check in.
 Visitors may include any person that is not registered for classes at the Pillager School campus.
 Name badges will be issued.
 Anyone wishing to enter the building once school has started must enter through the office.
 All other doors will be locked during business hours to ensure the safety of our students.
 All parents are welcome at any time.
-No student may have visitors during the normal school day unless it is for educational purposes or for family that has received prior approval from the principal.
+No student may have visitors during the normal school day unless it is for educational purposes or for a family that has received prior approval from the principal.
 State law requires students to wear shoes in school and safety glasses in classes that require them.
 Laser pointers are a safety hazard and can cause eye damage.
 Students possessing a laser pointer may be suspended.
-Video cameras are used in the school and on busses to record activities in these areas on an on-going basis.
+Video cameras are used in the school and on buses to record activities in these areas on an on-going basis.
 No skateboards are allowed to be used on school property at any time.